puppets-epic-show-theatre/puppet-nexus_rest/README.md

 ### A note on passwords ###

 Due to the limitation of the Nexus REST api it is not possible to retrieve the current value of a password.
-Hence, Puppet can only manage the existence of the Puppet but won't notice when passwords change.
+Hence, Puppet can only manage the existence of the password but won't notice when passwords change.
 Either way, passwords will be updated when attributes of the same resource change as well.

 ## Contributing ##